 Below is an article on the current rules on Internet sales tax in Louisiana.
-The new federal law scheduled to be voted on in May 2013 would affect all state Internet sales tax laws so be sure to check for updates in this area.
-(We will continue to keep you updated as well.)
+A new federal law would affect all state Internet sales tax laws so be sure to check for updates in this area.

 The General Rule: Physical Presence in the State

 The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
 The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
 North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales.
 The decision has been extended to include online retailers.
 Generally speaking, a physical presence means such things as:

 - having an office in the state, or

 - having a sales representative in the state